dojo/docs/dojo/_base/connect.rst

 * :ref:`dojo.connectPublisher <dojo/connectPublisher>`

-  Ensure that everytime an event is called, a message is published on the topic.
+  Ensure that every time an event is called, a message is published on the topic.